andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-functional-programming.md

 => 3
 ```

-We can also do inline composition.
+We can also do inline composition:

 ```Ruby
 add = -> x,y {x + y}